Manoranjan Byapari

-Manoranjan Byapari (born c.
-1950–51) is an Indian writer, socio-political activist, and a politician.
+Manoranjan Byapari (born 1950) is an Indian writer, socio-political activist, and a politician.
 He stands as one of the pioneering authors in the realm of Dalit literature in Bengali, hailing from the Indian state of West Bengal.
 Hindered by financial constraints, he was precluded from availing formal education, thereby distinguishing himself as a unique exemplar—a former convict turned rickshaw puller—having authored a substantial corpus comprising twelve novels, in addition to over a hundred short stories and non-fiction essays.

 Early life

 Byapari was born into a Bengali Namasudra family in Turuk-Khali, Pirozpur, Barisal, East Bengal.
 His family relocated to West Bengal when he was three years old, initially settling in the Shiromanipur Refugee camp in Bankura.
 Subsequently, they were compelled to relocate to various locations, including Ghutiyari Sharif, Gholadoltala Refugee Camp in South 24 Paraganas, where they resided until 1969.
 However, at the age of fourteen, Byapari departed from his familial abode, engaging in a series of economically modest positions within the informal sector across diverse cities such as Assam, Lucknow, Delhi, and Allahabad.
 Following a two-year stint in Dandakaranya, he resettled in Kolkata in 1973.
 Notably, he briefly affiliated with the Naxals in central India.
 It was during his period of incarceration that he embarked on a self-directed educational pursuit, acquiring literacy.
 His close association with the labour activist Shankar Guha Niyogi is also noteworthy.